(Ivo Welch) Corporate Finance: An Introduction

 - I bought the book.
 Where are the solutions to end-of-chapter problems?

-- The answers are not publicly available.
+- The answers are absolutely not publicly available to non-instructors (must be approved).
 Don't ask.
 The end-of-chapter problems are used as graded homeworks by many instructors.
 (Posting or handing out the answers would invalidate their courses.)
 The in-chapter questions are similar problems with solutions, and syllabus.space has equizzes.
 The instructor's manual is not for sale, not even for $100,000.
 Clear?

 - I want to teach myself.
 Can you please send me the instructor manual?